Edmonton-Open-Data/Edmonton-Bylaw-Infractions-I/README.md

 ![](bylaw-infractions.gif)

 # Dashboard Summary
 Built to analyze bylaw infractions data acquired from [Open Data (City of Edmonton)](https://data.edmonton.ca/Community-Services/Bylaw-Infractions/xgwu-c37w).
 The data comprises of 63,365 rows.
 Each row has 13 attributes as shown on the Open Data website.
 All of the data was used in this example, even though 2017 data is incomplete.
 However, only 9 attributes were used to make the dashboard.
-Each option (neighbourhood) has their own combination of: pie chart, heatmap, bubble cloud, location on the map, and total number of infractions.
-The first instance of the dashboard is select all, whereby **all** of the options (neighbourhoods) are selected and the **overall** total number of infractions is shown.
+Each neighbourhood (option) has a unique combination of: pie chart, heatmap, bubble cloud, location on the map, and total number of infractions.
+The first instance of the dashboard is select all, whereby **all** of the neighbourhoods are selected and the **overall** total number of infractions is shown.

 Inspiration for the project: [Interactive Data Visualization of Geospatial Data](http://adilmoujahid.com/posts/2016/08/interactive-data-visualization-geospatial-d3-dc-leaflet-python/)<br>
 Frameworks used include: [crossfilter.js](http://square.github.io/crossfilter/), [dc.js](https://dc-js.github.io/dc.js/), [d3.js](https://d3js.org/), [leaflet.js](http://leafletjs.com/), [keen_io.js](https://keen.github.io/dashboards/), [dc_addons.js](https://github.com/Intellipharm/dc-addons) and [bootstrap.js](https://getbootstrap.com/docs/3.3/javascript/)<br>